Revised: 01/27/2026

 Panels will come loaded with at least one field that is marked Is Lookup – the field that identifies which existing record to map to (if applicable).

-For example, the Applicant panel looks at the Applicant field on Request, which is connected to the Constituent table.
+For example, the Applicant panel displays the Applicant field on the Request, which is linked to the Constituent table.
 The Applicant panel comes pre-mapped with a required Tax ID field, which is used to identify any existing Constituent records in your database to which the panel will map.
-If the Tax ID input by the applicant does not exist in your database, a new Constituent record will be created and filled in as the Applicant on the associated Request.
+If the Tax ID entered by the applicant does not exist in your database, a new Constituent record will be created and set as the Applicant on the associated Request.

 Add Questions to a Panel